-- 31) According to the Americans with Disabilities Act, which of the following would be considered a disability?
+- 31) According to the Americans with Disabilities Act, which of the following would NOT be considered a disability?

-- A) homosexuality
+- A) cosmetic disfigurement

-- B) voyeurism
+- B) anatomical loss

 - C) pyromania

 - D) AIDS

-Explanation: D) The ADA specifies conditions that it does not regard as disabilities, including homosexuality, bisexuality, voyeurism, compulsive gambling, pyromania, and certain disorders resulting from the current illegal use of drugs.
+Explanation: C) The ADA specifies conditions that it does not regard as disabilities, including homosexuality, bisexuality, voyeurism, compulsive gambling, pyromania, and certain disorders resulting from the current illegal use of drugs.
 The EEOC's position is that the ADA prohibits discriminating against people with HIV/AIDS.

 - 32) Which type of disability accounts for the greatest number of ADA claims?

+- A) drug-related

+- B) mental

+- C) vision

-A) drug-related B) mental C) vision D) hearing Answer: B Explanation: B) Mental disabilities account for the greatest number of ADA claims.
+- D) hearing Answer: B

+Explanation: B) Mental disabilities account for the greatest number of ADA claims.
 Under EEOC ADA guidelines, "mental impairment" includes "any mental or psychological disorder, such as . . . emotional or mental illness."
 Drug-related conditions are generally not regarded as disabilities.

+Learning Outcome: Summarize the nature and effects of equal employment opportunity laws

-Diff: 1 Chapter: 2 Objective: 1 Skill: Concept 33) Under ADA, those who can carry out the essential functions of the job are known as which of the following?
-A) protected class B) career anchors C) staff authorities D) qualified individuals Answer: D Explanation: D) The ADA prohibits discrimination against qualified individuals-those who, with (or without) a reasonable accommodation, can carry out the essential functions of the job.
-The individual must have the requisite skills, educational background, and experience to do the job.
-Diff: 1 Chapter: 2 Objective: 1 Skill: Concept 34) An employer that acquires voice recognition software to meet the needs of a blind employee is most likely A) making a reasonable accommodation B) fulfilling job analysis requirements C) identifying essential job functions - D) complying with Title VII rules other devices (such as voice recognition software) to assist the person.
-Diff: 2 Chapter: 2
+- 33) Under ADA, those who can carry out the essential functions of the job are known as which of the following?

+- A) protected class

+- B) career anchors

+- C) staff authorities

+- D) qualified individuals

+Explanation: D) The ADA prohibits discrimination against qualified individuals-those who, with (or without) a reasonable accommodation, can carry out the essential functions of the job.
+The individual must have the requisite AACSBs, educational background, and experience to do the job.

+Difficulty: Easy Chapter: 2

+34) An em ployer that use es a screen-readi ng program to o meet the no eeds of a blind l employee is most likely /

+A) making a reasonable accommodation

+B) fulfilling job analysis requirements

+C) identifying essential job functions

+D) complying with Title VII rules

 Explanation: A) If an employee can't perform the job as currently structured, the employer must make a "reasonable accommodation" unless doing so would present an "undue hardship."

-Reasonable accommodation might include modifying work schedules, or acquiring equipment or
+Reasonable accommodation might include modifying work schedules, or acquiring equipment or other devices (such as screen-reading programs) to assist the person.